awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-service-linked-roles.md

 ## Supported Regions for Application Auto Scaling Service\-Linked Roles<a name="slr-regions"></a>

 Application Auto Scaling supports using service\-linked roles in all of the Regions where the service is available\.
-For more information, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html)\.